 Notice that each town has its local church.
 Once you've walked the Sentiero Azzuro, you might find it interesting to walk to one or more of the shrines located above each village.
 (Note that N. S. on the map stands for Nostra Signora):

 The wide Red Path shown in the map is known as the Cinque Terre's High Path or C.A.I. n°1 path.
 It begins in Portovenere and ends in Levanto, following the spine of the coastal range.
-There is an 800 meter elevation gain (and loss!)
-For a good discussion of this trail, see this page.
+There is an 800 meter elevation gain (and loss).
 You probably shouldn't try to do the whole walk in one day; it's 40 km long and recommended for experienced walkers.
 The views are superb.

 David Downie, writing at Wandering Liguria, offers delicious descriptions of the Best Hikes in the Cinque Terre: